unclecode/ccat4ai/README.md

 brew install catcode
 ```

-This will install the tool as `catcode`.
+This will install the tool as `catcode` with a shorter `ccode` alias.

 ### Manual Installation